Who says you have to spend money to get more traffic?

 Website Penalty Checker tells you that.

-In a nice graph, it shows your traffic over time and tells you if a Google update has caused your traffic to go up or down.
+In a nice graph, you’ll see your traffic over time and if a Google update has caused your traffic to go up or down.

 Structured Data Markup Helper